 Property taxes make up the largest percentage of the City's revenue and are used to fund operations and capital projects.

 Property Tax Notices are mailed each May and are due at the beginning of July.
 If you are living at your property and are eligible, ensure you complete your Home Owner Grant application before the tax due date.
 The Home Owner Grant is a provincial government program which reduces the amount of residential property taxes homeowners pay on their primary residence.
-By applying for the Home Owner Grant on the bottom of your tax notice, you are reducing your tax bill by $770 or $1,045 if you are 65 years old or over.
+By applying for the Home Owner Grant on the bottom of your tax notice, you are reducing your tax bill by up to $770 or $1,045 if you are 65 years old or over.

 PAYING YOUR PROPERTY TAXES